 Don't just default to adding your spouse or partner as an authorized user on your account.
 You could be leaving valuable points and miles on the table.

-In almost every case, you can each earn the same sign-up bonus on the same card … even within the same household.
+In almost every case, you can each earn the same welcome offer bonus on the same card … even within the same household.
 So whether you apply at the same time or stagger that spending, you could easily double your points-earning capacity this way.

 Read our guide to some of the best credit card points and hotel programs for family travel that make it easy to combine forces with your spouse or partner.